starchturrets/windows-shenanigans/guide.md

 Windows Spotlight sends back similar hardware data to required diagnostics.
 As required diagnostics are sent anyways on Pro, this is not so much of a concern.

-If on Enterprise,
+If on Enterprise:

-Enable the following Group Policy User Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off all Windows spotlight features.
+- [ ] Enable the following Group Policy User Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off all Windows spotlight features.

-Enable the following Group Policy Computer Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off cloud optimized content.
+- [ ] Enable the following Group Policy Computer Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off cloud optimized content.

 According to Microsoft docs, this must be done within **15 minutes of first install.**